Managing global outcomes. Creating Project specific outcomes. Waiting periods.

 You can create call outcomes which are available in all your projects, or ones which are tied to specific projects.

-• Global outcomes - These are created and managed on the General settings page of your Admin account.
-These call ending reasons are available to all projects.
+- Global outcomes - These are created and managed on the General settings page of your Admin account.
+These outcomes are available to all projects.

 If you have an outcome that you intend to use for multiple projects, it is better to create it as a global outcome, then hide it from the projects that don’t use it.
 This reduces the chances that you create multiple outcomes that all do the same thing, which can result in confusing reports.